saghul/sjs/docs/source/usage.rst

     :param use_strict: Indicates if the code should be evaluated in strict mode or not.
     :returns: 0 if the code was evaluated without errors, != 0 otherwise.

+.. c:function:: int sjs_vm_eval_code_global(const sjs_vm_t* vm, const char* filename, const char* code, size_t len, FILE* foutput, FILE* ferror, bool use_strict)

+    Similar to :c:func:`sjs_vm_eval_code` but it evaluates the code in the global scope instead of creating a new CommonJS style context.

 .. c:function:: int sjs_vm_eval_file(const sjs_vm_t* vm, const char* filename, FILE* foutput, FILE* ferror, bool use_strict)

     Evaluate the given file as JavaScript code.
+The code is wrapped in a CommonJS module function and executed.

     :param vm: The VM reference.
     :param filename: The file to be evaluated.